DalasNoin/a3cacerdemo/README.md

 ### Atari Environments

 The training in Atari environments is possible but difficult.
 On the environment PongNoFrameskip-v4 it took about 16 hours on a 32-thread cpu to get close to the performance of the rule based pong ai.
+This pretrained model can be downloaded here https://drive.google.com/open?id=19PldQsUIw8lCs-Ox2ciPXObW59ZiyDTX.
 This training is based on Vision with a convolutional neural network feeding into a fully connected network.